Louis F. Wadsworth

 Louis Fenn Wadsworth (May 6, 1825 – March 26, 1908) was an American baseball pioneer, who was a player and organizer with the New York Knickerbockers in the 1840s.
-He is credited with helping develop the number of innings and players on each team.
+“Baseball's man of mystery,” he is now credited by John Thorn, Official Baseball Historian of Major League Baseball, with developing the number of innings and players on each team (9 for each, instead of 7), as well as the field's diamond shape.
+Wadsworth also was baseball's first professional player.

 Born in either Hartford, Connecticut, Litchfield, Connecticut or Amenia, New York, Wadsworth graduated from Washington College (now Trinity College in Hartford, Conn.), and worked as a naval office attorney in the New York Custom House.
-"A tempestuous character," wrote MLB's official historian John Thorn, "Wadsworth commenced his ball playing days with the Gothams, a venerable club that actually predated the Knickerbockers, with whom he quickly achieved prominence as the top first baseman of his time.
+"A tempestuous character," wrote John Thorn, "Wadsworth commenced his ball playing days with the Gothams, a venerable club that actually predated the Knickerbockers, with whom he quickly achieved prominence as the top first baseman of his time.
 Then, on April 1, 1854, he switched his allegiance to the Knickerbockers ... perhaps for 'emoluments,' as recompense was euphemistically known then; his skilled play would increase the Knickerbockers’ chances of victory.
 It is these circumstances that incline me to believe that Wadsworth may thus be termed baseball's first professional player."